Best 4K Monitors for Creatives in 2023

 It can all get a little confusing when looking at the large capital letters on marketing propaganda describing the variations in screen technology.

-LCD (Liquid Crystal Display) is a type of flat panel display which uses liquid crystals (not related to the New Age movement) in its primary form of operation.
+LCD (Liquid Crystal Display) is a type of flat panel display that uses liquid crystals (not related to the New Age movement) in its primary form of operation.

 LCDs are as ubiquitous as oxygen and replaced that old CRT (Cathode Ray Tube) screen that gave us the classic monitors (circa 1994 X-Files) that were as thick as the Dark Lord’s helmet as he contemplated the destruction of Alderaan.